biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

 `setupOptions` is used to setup all the others options specifying the right options file (ANALYZER_OPTIONS or ENGINE_OPTIONS) and returns an integer.

 In the end, to perform analysis there is a function: `sendRequestAnalyze(filename)` </br>This function takes an argument (a filename) and (after a check for the required files) sends the original text file (divided into chunks of 1 MB) and eventually the AnalyzerEngine and the analyze function configuration.
 Then makes a request to get the analyzer results (calling `self.stub.getAnalyzerResults(pb2.Request(uuidClient = my_uuid))`). </br> It returns an integer:
-* if some required files not exist or the request for the analyzer results fails returns -1;
+* if some required files do not exist or the request for the analyzer results fails returns -1
-* if there is a gRPC exception such as 'server unavailable' returns -2;
+* if there is a gRPC exception such as 'server unavailable' returns -2
-* if some required file were not received correctly by the server return 0;
+* if some required files were not received correctly by the server return 0
-* if the operation was successful returns 1;
+* if the operation was successful returns 1

 ### Example